Turoni

 The Turoni or Turones were a Gallic tribe of dwelling in the later Touraine region during the Iron Age and the Roman period.

 They were among the first tribes to give support to the Gallic coalition against Rome led by Vercingetorix in 52 BC, then to the revolt of Sacrovir in 21 AD.

 Name

 They are mentioned as Turonos and Turonis by Caesar (mid-1st c.
 BC), Turones by Pliny (1st c.
 AD), Turoni by Tacitus (early 2nd c.
 AD), and as Touroúpioi (Τουρούπιοι, var. τουρογιεῖς) by Ptolemy (2nd c.
 AD).

-A folk etymology from the ancient records of Britain, cited by Geoffrey of Monmouth, Nennius, and the anonymous author of Jesus College MS LXI, attributed the name to Turnus, a nephew of Brutus of Troy who was buried there after dying in battle protecting the Britons from King Goffar of Aquitaine and the Poitevins.
+A folk etymology that the Turoni were named after Turnus from the Aeneid appears in the Historia Brittonum: "[Brutus of Britain] was exiled on account of the death of Turnus, slain by Aeneas.
+He then went among the Gauls and built a city of the Turones, called Turnis [Tours]".
+Geoffrey of Monmouth later expanded this story in the Historia Regum Britanniae, where Tours was named after Brutus' nephew, also called Turnus, who had died fighting against Goffar the Pictone, king of Aquitaine.

 The city of Tours, attested in the 6th c.
 AD as apud Toronos (in civitate Turonus in 976, Turonis in 1205, Tors in 1266), and the Touraine region, attested in 774 as Turonice civitatis (in pago Turonico in 983, vicecomes Turanie in 1195–96, Touraine in 1220), are named after the Gallic tribe.